Andrew Hansen: The Chaser's War on Everything

 Hansen has been a regular writer and performer on The Chaser's War on Everything since the pilot episode.
-He is particularly known for composing and performing songs on the program.
-He is also known for his character pieces, which include Scenes from the Life of the Crazy Warehouse Guy, The Surprise Spruiker, Clive the Slightly Too-Loud Commuter, and Mr. Ten Questions.
-In the second part of the first season and the whole of the second and third, Andrew sported a different hairstyle every week.
-He has said that he likes to look entertaining with his clothes and his hair.

 Hansen is a pianist and guitarist and in addition to his songwriting, Hansen composed the show's theme music, which received the APRA-AGSC Screen Music Award for Best Television Theme (2006).

-In The Chaser's War on Everything DVD Volume 2's commentary, Hansen revealed that he is a fan of computer games and Doctor Who.
-This may have sparked the inspiration for one of his songs sung on The Chaser's War on Everything Season 1, about Doctor Who.
-It is also stated on the commentary that about 3/4 of the Doctor Who props in the video clip were supplied by Andrew himself.
-On the Season 2 Volume 1 commentary, it was revealed jokingly that Hansen is a huge fan of U2, which is why he chose not to imitate lead singer Bono during a sketch.
-This allegation was possibly tongue-in-cheek, as Hansen did make fun of Bono by playing a Bono-like character in his radio show The Blow Parade.

 For Season 1 of the program, he received the Australian Film Institute Award for Best Performance in Television Comedy (2006).

-The Eulogy Song
+"The Eulogy Song"

-The most controversial song that Hansen has performed was The Eulogy Song, which was originally written for Chris Taylor's play Dead Caesar, with music by Hansen and lyrics by Taylor.
-On 17 October 2007 episode of The War, Hansen performed the song which satirised the lives of several deceased celebrities, including Peter Brock, Stan Zemanek, Princess Diana, Donald Bradman, Steve Irwin, John Lennon, Jeff Buckley and Kerry Packer, expressing the view that people with flaws during life are often disproportionately hailed as "top blokes" after death.
-The song became the target of significant media attention, with several radio and television personalities saying the song was in "bad taste", and both the then Prime Minister of Australia John Howard and then Leader of the Opposition Kevin Rudd expressing negative views.
+The most controversial song that Hansen has performed was "The Eulogy Song", which was originally written for Chris Taylor's play Dead Caesar, with music by Hansen and lyrics by Taylor.
+On the 17 October 2007 episode of The War, Hansen performed the song which satirised the lives of several deceased celebrities, including Peter Brock, Stan Zemanek, Princess Diana, Donald Bradman, Steve Irwin, John Lennon, Jeff Buckley and Kerry Packer, expressing the view that people with flaws during life are often disproportionately hailed as "top blokes" after death.
+The song became the target of significant media attention, with several radio and television personalities saying the song was in "bad taste", and both the prime minister of Australia, John Howard, and the leader of the opposition, Kevin Rudd, expressing negative views.

-Hansen performed an updated version of The Eulogy Song in his 2020 tour.
-From 10 April 2021, performances of the song included a reference to the passing of Prince Philip, who had died the night prior.
+Hansen performed an updated version of "The Eulogy Song" in his 2020 tour.
+From 10 April 2021, performances of the song included a reference to Prince Philip, who had died the day prior.